 Nevertheless, if you want to see the island in its full glory with little worry (avoiding the cold weather, heavy clothing, etc.) then Summer is the best time to travel to Iceland.
 Of course, she’s gorgeous whole year round so again, it totally depends on when you want and can visit!

 However, just like in many parts of Europe, Summer is the peak season and you’ll likely be on the island with a bunch of other travelers and tourists.
 So remember that prices are at its peak during this time of the year and can double or triple!

 Autumn season in Iceland starts in late August to early November.

-Autumn is also the beginning of the low-season in Iceland thus the prices starts to drop but with that said, some exciting tours also ends their season meaning there might be fewer tours for you take part of.
+Autumn is also the beginning of the low-season in Iceland thus the prices start to drop but with that said, some exciting tours also end their season meaning there might be fewer tours for you take part of.
 Nevertheless, it is also an exciting time of the year to visit Iceland!

 How to get to Iceland?

 There are two ways to get to Iceland:

 There are different airlines that can take you to Iceland depending on your destination of origin but Iceland has its own airline, Icelandair, that fly from certain main cities from around the world.
 Flying to Iceland is the popular choice by many!

 Reykjavik, the capital city, is the main hub for incoming and outgoing flights and Iceland’s airport is Keflavík International Airport.